-- general economic and political conditions; - · our clients' desire to reduce their costs; - the competitive environment in our industry; - our ability to accurately estimate our service delivery costs, upon which our pricing is sometimes determined, including our ability to estimate the impact of inflation and foreign exchange on our service delivery costs over long-term contracts; and - · the procurement practices of clients and their use of third-party advisors.
+- general economic and political conditions; - · our clients' desire to reduce their costs; - the competitive environment in our industry; - the introduction of new technologies (such as generative AI), services or products by competitors, which could reduce our ability to obtain favorable pricing and impact our overall economics for the services or solutions we offer; - our ability to accurately estimate our service delivery costs, upon which our pricing is sometimes determined, including our ability to estimate the impact of inflation and foreign exchange on our service delivery costs over long-term contracts; and - the procurement practices of clients and their use of third-party advisors.

 Our profitability could suffer if we are not able to remain competitive.
 The competitive environment in our industry affects our ability to secure new contracts at our target economics in a number of ways, any of which could have a material negative impact on our results of operations.
 The less we are able to differentiate our services and solutions and/or clearly convey the value of our services and solutions, the more risk we have in winning new work in sufficient volumes and at our target pricing and overall economics.
-In addition, the introduction of new technologies (such as generative AI), services or products by competitors could reduce our ability to obtain favorable pricing and impact our overall economics for the services or solutions we offer.

 Competitors may be willing, at times, to take on more risk or price contracts lower than us in an effort to enter the market or increase market share.

 Our profitability could suffer if our cost-management strategies are unsuccessful, and we may not be able to improve our profitability.
-Our ability to improve or maintain our profitability is dependent on our being able to successfully manage our costs, including taking actions to reduce certain costs.
+Our ability to improve or maintain our profitability is dependent on our being able to successfully manage our costs, including taking actions to reduce certain costs and optimize our business.
 Our cost management strategies include maintaining appropriate alignment between the demand for our services and solutions and the workforce needed to deliver them.
 If we are not effective in managing our operating costs in response to changes in demand or pricing, or if we are unable to cost-effectively hire and retain people with the knowledge and skills necessary to deliver our services and solutions, particularly in areas of new technologies and offerings and in the right geographic locations, we may incur increased costs, which could reduce our ability to continue to invest in our business in an amount necessary to achieve our planned rates of growth and our desired levels of profitability.
-The timing and amount of costs related to our business optimization actions initiated in the second quarter of fiscal 2023 and the nature and extent of benefits realized from such actions are subject to uncertainties and other factors, including local country consultation processes and regulations, and may differ from our current expectations and estimates.